Short-range nuclear forces in singlet channels: LO and its residual counterterms

+Starting from $\mathcal{O}(Q)$, we no longer enjoy the ease of keeping track of residual cutoff dependence as we did for the LO $\cs{1}{0}$ amplitude.
+The main technical reason is related to the fact that the separable cutoff regulator used at LO causes $V_\Lambda^{(0)}$ to be nonlocal in coordinate space at short distance, as explained in more detail in Appendices~\ref{app_wf} and \ref{app_tricks}.
+Fortunately, cutoff errors at subleading orders are not expected to constrain power counting in the way they did for LO, because after multiple-pion exchanges kick in at $\mathcal{O}(Q^2)$ we do not expect any subleading order to vanish.
+However, the difference between dimensional regularization and cutoff regulators with $\Lambda \to \infty$ can still be relevant for power counting, as will be seen in Sec.~\ref{sec_NNLO}.

+In the limit $\Lambda \to \infty$, one can at least obtain formal expressions for insertions of subleading contact interactions, which are sufficient to see how divergences are subtracted.
 Through the steps shown in Appendix~\ref{app_tricks}, one can rewrite the $\mathcal{O}(Q)$ $\cs{1}{0}$ amplitude~\eqref{eqn_T1abs} in a more comprehensible form:

-where $\widetilde{V}^{(0)}(\vec{x}\,)$ is $V^{(0)}$ represented in coordinate space.
-Since $C^{(1)}$ does not incorporate any new physical information, it is at our disposal to choose the value of $C^{(1)}$ so long as it helps renormalization.
+where $\widetilde{V}^{(0)}(0)$ \eqref{eqn_VLOtilde} is the formal value of $V^{(0)}$ at the spacial origin.
+Since $C^{(1)}$ does not incorporate any new physical information, it is at our disposal to choose the value of $C^{(1)}$ as long as it helps renormalization.
 With

 we choose the value of $C^{(1)}$ such that

 Now we can express $T^{(1)}$ in terms of renormalized quantities:

 It is obvious that, for $T^{(1)}$ to be $\mathcal{O}(Q)$, the scaling of $D_R$ must be